docker/machine/docs/index.md

 ## Drivers

-TODO: List all possible values (where applicable) for all flags for every driver.

 #### Amazon Web Services
 Create machines on [Amazon Web Services](http://aws.amazon.com).
 You will need an Access Key ID, Secret Access Key and a VPC ID.
 To find the VPC ID, login to the AWS console and go to Services -> VPC -> Your VPCs.
 Select the one where you would like to launch the instance.